Questions God Menu

 From childhood, many of us are compelled by curiosity to ask such questions as these and to find out the whys and wherefores of things.
 When an idea fascinates us, we strive to find out all we can about it.
-Thus curiosity can lead to many wonderful results.
+This curiosity can lead to many wonderful results.
 However, it can also lead to problems, even disasters.

 Caution and Balance Needed

 Many have heard in one form or another the popular saying: "Curiosity killed the cat."
 Yes, if followed improperly, curiosity can be dangerous.
-For instance, out of curiosity a child might touch a hot stove, with disastrous consequences.
+For instance, out of curiosity, a child might touch a hot stove, with disastrous consequences.
 On the other hand, an inquiring nature can motivate us to deepen our knowledge, to get to the bottom of things.
 But would it be wise to pursue just any interest that may excite our curiosity?

-Obviously, there is knowledge that is not desirable because it is harmful.
+Obviously, there is the knowledge that is not desirable because it is harmful.
 Curiosity about pornography, the occult, or teachings of cults or extremist groups can easily endanger our well-being.

-Then there is knowledge that we all may not be harmful in itself but is actually frivolous and unnecessary.
-For example, what benefit is there in knowing all about the private life of movie stars or celebrities, in learning the statistics of every sports team and player, or in knowing all about the latest gadgets or the newest models of cars?
+Then there is the knowledge that we all may not be harmful in itself but is actually frivolous and unnecessary.
+For example, what benefit is there in knowing all about the private life of movie stars or celebrities, in learning the statistics of every sports team and player, or in understanding all about the latest gadgets or the newest models of cars?
 For most people, being “experts” in these subjects does not lead to anything beneficial.